erbill/partner/README.md

 <CopyInfoBox></CopyInfoBox>

-this is a useful thing
+this is a easy copy box